 This 16 hour, voluntary training program was created as a review for officers with at least one year’s experience as an active CIT officer.
 Participants in the course will review topics such as trouble shooting, legal updates, self-care and community resources.
 They will also partake in valuable group exercises in de-escalation and active listening and review and refresh their skills in realistic scenario role play exercises.

-Participants of this voluntary, 40 hour training program, receive intensive training on recognizing and addressing individuals in the community who have a mental illness or other behavioral health crisis.
-The CIT training program is an in depth, specialized course for officers with at least two year’s experience.
-The five day course includes presentations by behavioral health specialists, experienced field officers and representatives from regional service providers.
+Participants of this voluntary, 40-hour training program, receive intensive training on recognizing and addressing individuals in the community who have a mental illness or other behavioral health crisis.
+The CIT training program is an in depth, specialized course for officers with at least one year experience.
+The five-day course includes presentations by behavioral health specialists, experienced field officers and representatives from regional service providers.
 Officers will receive training in topics such as mental illness/signs and symptoms, co-occurring disorders, child and adolescent issues, medical conditions and psychotropic medications, and law enforcement response and legal issues.
 They will also learn advanced communication and de-escalation techniques, partake in valuable exercises, have a unique opportunity to participate in discussions with individuals who have a mental illness and or their family members and given an opportunity to exercise their skills in realistic scenario role plays.

 Participants of this voluntary, 40 hour training program, receive intensive training on recognizing and addressing individuals in the correctional setting who have a mental illness or other behavioral health crisis.
 As this course is specially tailored for correctional officers responding to an inmate in mental health crisis, the CIT-C course may only be attended by certified county corrections officers.
 The five day course incudes presentations by behavioral health specialists, experienced CIT officers and representatives from regional service providers.
 The correctional officers will receive training in topics such as mental illness/signs and symptoms, co-occurring disorders, medical conditions that can mimic mental illness and psychotropic medications, child and adolescent issues and correctional officer response and legal issues.
 They will also learn advanced communication and de-escalation techniques, partake in valuable exercises, have a unique opportunity to participate in discussions with individuals who have a mental illness and or their family members and given an opportunity to exercise their skills in realistic scenario role plays.